swarmbit/swarmmanager/README.md

 The Swarm Manager is a web application to manage [docker swarms](https://docs.docker.com/engine/swarm/).
 The goal of this web app is to support all swarm configurations that the docker CLI supports and to add new functionalities like audit logs, user management and others.

-Try it on https://swarmmanager.swarmbit.co.uk .
-User *admin* and password *administrator* .
-The app restarts and cleans all data every 30 minutes.

 Here you can find all the instructions needed to run the Swarm Manager development environment.

 ## Dependencies